Axway/open-banking-docs/content/en/docs/Overview/solution.md

 #### Lodging intent

 Lodging Intent is a pattern that appears in the majority of open banking standards.
-It is the means by which the consent that has been agreed between the customer and Third-Party App is sent to your organization so it can be confirmed and access to account granted.
+It is the means by which the consent that has been agreed between the customer and Data Recipient App is sent to your organization so it can be confirmed and access to account granted.
 The term "intent" is used specifically because the customer has yet to authenticate themselves at the bank.
 Only when the customer has authenticated and "intent" has been confirmed does it become consent.

 Amplify Open Banking supports intent through the implementation of APIs that meet the requirements of local standards.

 #### Consent confirmation

-In order for Third-Party Apps to access the data or services to which a customer has consented that customer must confirm the consent is correct.
+In order for Data Recipient Apps to access the data or services to which a customer has consented that customer must confirm the consent is correct.

 Amplify Open Banking provides the means to do this through a number of web components that can be configured according to your organization's needs.
 The components render the requested consent and allows customers to indicate that it is correct.